 - Consent or refuse to participate in treatment that is considered experimental (investigational study or clinical trial) in nature, and to have a description of potential discomforts and risks fully explained prior to consent.
-Refusal to participate in investigational study or clinical trial does not compromise patient’s right to access the Hospital’s services.
+Refusal to participate in investigational study or clinical trial does not compromise patient’s right to access EMH’s services.

 - Information about the outcome of care, including unanticipated outcomes.

 Medical Treatment Decisions: The patient has the right to:

 - Expect EMH to respond to the patient’s requests for service within its capacity, and to provide evaluation, service, or referral based on the urgency of the patient’s care needs.

 - Change physician(s) and/or any member of the healthcare team, if the facility is able to accommodate your request.

 - Make informed decisions regarding his or her care.
 This right includes the patient’s right to be informed of his/her health status, be involved in care planning and treatment, and be able to request or refuse treatment as permitted by law.
 This right must not be construed as a mechanism to demand treatment or services deemed medically unnecessary or inappropriate.